exercism/python/exercises/practice/clock/.docs/instructions.append.md

 <Clock object st 0x... >
 ```

-To create a more helpful representation, you will need to define a `__repr__` method on your class.
+To create a more helpful representation, you will need to define a `__repr__` method on your class that returns a string.

-According to the [specification for a `__repr__` method](https://docs.python.org/3/reference/datamodel.html#object.__repr__), you should ideally have the method return a string that could be used to recreate the object, is you were to copy the result and paste it in a new environment.
+According to the [specification for a `__repr__` method](https://docs.python.org/3/reference/datamodel.html#object.__repr__), you should ideally have the method return a string that could be used to recreate the object, if you were to copy and paste it into a new environment.

-For example, a `Clock` what represents 11:30 AM could look like this: `Clock(11, 30)`.
+For example, a `Clock` that represents 11:30 AM could look like this: `Clock(11, 30)`.

 Defining a `__repr__` method is a great thing to do for every class you create.
 When you do, you should consider: